Can Xanax Make You Angry?

 Dose-dependent Effects

-The dosage of Xanax plays a critical role in its effects.
+In a study by Helen Marshall says the dosage of Xanax plays a critical role in its effects.
 Higher doses can lead to more pronounced sedation and emotional blunting, potentially increasing the risk of experiencing anger.
 Conversely, lower doses might have a more moderate impact on neurotransmission and emotional regulation.

 Duration of Use